 Use The Right Dish

-Remember with this recipe, the more surface area exposed to the air, the faster the alcohol will evaporate off.
+Remember, with this recipe, the more surface area exposed to the air, the faster the alcohol will evaporate.

-This means you want a bigger container that can have a shallow amount of sugar when filled.
+This means you want a bigger container with a shallow amount of sugar when filled.

 I have used a glass 9×13 inch (3 quart) baking dish in the past and thought it worked perfectly.